By Jervis Hui, Senior Product Marketing Manager, Netskope

 Across Netskope customers and prospects, we’ve seen many security teams work across their organizations, collaborating with legal, compliance, and technology teams to implement policies and solutions to meet GDPR guidelines.
 While cloud and web services present more risk vectors for data loss and threats, securing the use of these services allows for continued productivity gains and flexibility by employees.
 The full GDPR Preparation and Challenges Survey Report contains more information on how organizations are preparing for the GDPR.

-Download the full report to get more specifics and see how others compare to your current GDPR plans.
+Download the full report to get more specifics and see how others compare to your current GDPR compliance plans.